New research has found a fundamental flaw in the way devices ‘talk’ to apps that leaves Bluetooth-enabled devices vulnerable to hacking.

 After Lin and his team realized Bluetooth devices had this built-in vulnerability, they wanted to see how widespread it might be in the real world.
 They built a “sniffer” – a hacking device that can identify Bluetooth devices based on the broadcasting messages sent by the devices.

-They then drove the “sniffer” around a 1.28-square-mile area near Ohio State’s campus to field-test the vulnerability.
+They then drove the “sniffer” around a 1.28-square-mile (3.3-square-kilometer) area near Ohio State’s campus to field-test the vulnerability.
 They found more than 5,800 Bluetooth Low Energy devices.
-Of those, about 5,500 – 94.6 percent – were able to be “fingerprinted” (or identified) by an attack and 431 – 7.4 percent – were vulnerable to unauthorized access or eavesdropping attacks.
+Of those, about 5,500 – 94.6 percent – were able to be “fingerprinted” (or identified) by an attack, and 431 – 7.4 percent – were vulnerable to unauthorized access or eavesdropping attacks.

-Those that were vulnerable to unauthorized access had issues with the initial “fingerprinting” between device and phone app that put them at risk of hacking.
+Those that were vulnerable to unauthorized access had issues with the initial “fingerprinting” between the device and the phone app that put them at risk of hacking.
 “It was in the initial app-level authentication, the initial pairing of the phone app with the device, where that vulnerability existed,” Lin said.
 If app developers tightened defenses in that initial authentication, he said, the problem could be resolved.

 The team reported their findings to developers of vulnerable apps and to the Bluetooth Special Interest Group, and created an automated tool to evaluate all of the Bluetooth Low Energy apps in the Google Play Store – 18,166 at the time of their research.
 In addition to building the databases directly from mobile apps of the Bluetooth devices in the market, the team’s evaluation also identified 1,434 vulnerable apps that allow unauthorized access, a number that surprised Lin.
 Their analysis did not include apps in the Apple Store.